Study of $\chi_{b1,2}(2P) \to \omega \Upsilon(1S)$ transitions in $\Upsilon(3S) \to \gamma \chi_{b1,2}(2P)$ decays at BaBar: Data analysis

 The fit yields $\chisq$/ndf=75/77, which statistically provides a good description of the data, but the visual comparison between the data and the fitting function may indicate room for improvement.
 Therefore, the assumption of \mbox{\itgamma=0.1 \mev} in the BW function~Eq.(\ref{eq:bw}) is relaxed and a scan of the fit \chisq as a function of \itgamma is performed, with the result shown in Fig.~\ref{fig:fig10}.
 The distribution exhibits a well defined minimum for \mbox{${\it \Gamma}=1.4 \pm 0.5$ \mev}.

+Similar disagreements between simulated and reconstructed $\chi_b$ lineshapes have been observed in the study of several radiative \TwoS and \ThreeS to $\chi_{bJ}(1P,2P)$ states~\cite{BaBar:2014och}.
+In this case the center-of-mass momentum of the $\gamma_s$ has been used and the broadening of the distributions with respect to the expected lineshapes from resolution functions was attributed to a Doppler effect due to the different rest frames involved in the decay chains.

 The corresponding fit projections performed using this optimized \itgamma are shown in Fig.~\ref{fig:fig9}(b).
 The \chibone and \chibtwo contributions, obtained using the weights $w(\chibone)$ and $w(\chibtwo)$ generated by the channel likelihood on the fit components are also shown.
 Table~\ref{tab:tab2} gives the fractional contributions for this fit, which has a $\chisq$/ndf=66/77.
+The correlations between the different contributions are found to be $\chibtwo/\chibone = -0.90$ and $ps/\chibone,ps/\chibtwo=-0.22$.

 To quantitatively evaluate the possible presence of a \chibzero contribution, the dataset selection with no requirement on the presence of an $\omega$ signal is used, as discussed in Sec.~\ref{sec:event}.
 The description of the \chibzero is similar to that used for the \chibtot states but with a BW width fixed to 2.6 \mev\ as predicted in Ref.~\cite{Godfrey:2015dia}.
 The fit returns zero events for the \chibzero contribution with an uncertainty of 25 events for the total dataset and 22 events for the \mumu sample.
 These estimates are used to evaluate 90\% confidence level upper limits on the \chibzero yield of 41 and 36 events for the total and \mumu sample, respectively.
 The \chibzero upper limit contribution on the total dataset is indicated by the shaded region in Fig.~\ref{fig:fig6}(b).